 In fact, even if you just got rid of all the relevant items on this list from your home (you won’t have all of them), you will already have made a huge impact on your household clutter.

 Or if you only have 5 minutes a day to declutter, this list will help you make that 5 minutes count.

 YAY for quick wins!

 Sell, Throw Away Or Donate?

-One of the biggest things that hold many people back with decluttering their home is not knowing what to do with the items the declutter.
+One of the biggest things that hold many people back from decluttering their home is not knowing what to do with the items they declutter.